juh2600/git-cheatsheet/30-remote.md

   1. A local repo exists on your hard drive
   2. A remote repo exists in The Cloud (could be a company internal server)
   3. A local repo has a list of remotes, which consist of a name and a URL
-  4. When a local repo has just one remote, it is typically named "origin"
+  4. When a local repo has just one remote, it is typically named `origin`

 If the remote repo exists first: